 RVL-005(-01)

-The SNES Classic Controller was given Platinum members of the Japanese Club Nintendo in 2007.
-The shape of the controller is the exact same as the original SNES controller, meaning that it lacks the two analog sticks, two extra shoulder buttons and HOME button that the standard Classic Controller has, but is still used by connecting it to the Wii Remote by wire.
-It was never available outside of Japanese Club Nintendo.
+The Wii Super Famicom Classic Controller was only available to Platinum members of the Japanese Club Nintendo in 2007.
+The shape of the controller is the exact same as the original Super Famicom controller, meaning that it lacks the two analog sticks, two extra shoulder buttons and HOME button that the standard Classic Controller has, but is still used by connecting it to the Wii Remote.
+This allowed people to play Super Famicom games from the Virtual Console with a more authentic-feeling controller.

 RVL-005(-02)